quii/learn-go-with-tests/json.md

 To parse JSON into our data model we create a `Decoder` from `encoding/json` package and then call its `Decode` method.
 To create a `Decoder` it needs an `io.Reader` to read from which in our case is our response spy's `Body`.

-`Decode` takes the address of the thing we are trying to decode into which is why we declare an empty slice of `Player` the line before.
+`Decode` takes the address of the thing we are trying to decode into, which is why we declare an empty slice of `Player` the line before.

 Parsing JSON can fail so `Decode` can return an `error`.
 There's no point continuing the test if that fails so we check for the error and stop the test with `t.Fatalf` if it happens.
 Notice that we print the response body along with the error as it's important for someone running the test to see what string cannot be parsed.